 3. Describe what you do at work

-My son’s version of “work” at preschool is solving math problems and learning new words.
-Or they learn self-sufficiency skills like tying your laces or pouring yourself a drink.
+When my kids were in preschool, their version of “work” was different from mine.
+“Work” meant solving math problems and learning new words, tying their laces or pouring themselves a drink.

-So it’s no wonder kids feel a bit confused when you mention “work.”
-What’s “work”?
+No wonder kids can feel confused when you mention “work.”

 The definitions vary, as each of us sit in different careers and jobs.
-Describe what you do at work all day (without any hint of irony!).
-If your work offers a Bring Your Kid to Work Day, take advantage of this opportunity to show him your work.
+Use this opportunity to describe what you do at work all day (without any hint of irony!).
+If your work offers a Bring Your Kids to Work Day, this would be a great chance to show him your workplace.